ibm-cloud-docs/cephaas/getting-started-fusionaas.md

    - Email confirmation with your cost estimation details
    - Notification sent to IBM sales team

-5. An IBM representative will contact you within 1-2 business days to:
+5. An IBM representative will contact you within 1-2 business days.
-   - Understand your detailed requirements
-   - Discuss technical specifications
-   - Review data center prerequisites
-   - Answer questions about the service
-   - Provide a customized proposal

 After discussions and approvals, the IBM representative will place your order.
 You will receive order details and a tracking link via email.
 Track your order status from your {{site.data.keyword.cloud_notm}} account dashboard.